Nabzozifo/Nabzozifo.github.io/_pages/cv.md

 Work experience
 ======
-* Spring 2024: Academic Pages Collaborator
-  * Github University
-  * Duties includes: Updates and improvements to template
-  * Supervisor: The Users

-* Fall 2015: Research Assistant
-  * Github University
-  * Duties included: Merging pull requests
-  * Supervisor: Professor Hub

-* Summer 2015: Research Assistant
+* March 2020 - August 2020: Intern
-  * Github University
+  * Mohammed VI Polytechnique University
-  * Duties included: Tagging issues
-  * Supervisor: Professor Git
+  * Working on: Make machine learning systems, distributed, robust against attacks, manipulations and malfunctions (Recommender system, distributed SGD)

+* July 2019 - September 2019: Intern
+  * Crédit Agricole du Maroc (CDM)
+  * Working on: Implementation of an IT tool dedicated to the management of the follow-up of the recommendations of the internal and external control entities.

+* June 2018 - August 2018: Intern
+  * Compagnie Sahélienne de l’Entreprise (CSE)
+  * Working on: Development of an application for the management of the quality management system (QMS) of the CSE.

 Skills
 ======
+* Mathematical and statistical modelling
+* Discrete and combinatorial optimisation
+* Operations research
+* Artificial Intelligence
+  * Machine Learning
+  * Deep Learning
+  * Reinforcement Learning
+* Business Intelligence
+  * ETL
+  * Data warehouse
-* Skill 1
+  * OLAP
-* Skill 2
+  * OLTP
-  * Sub-skill 2.1
+  * Data Lake
-  * Sub-skill 2.2
+* Business Analytics
-  * Sub-skill 2.3
+* Big Data
-* Skill 3
+* Data Mining

 Publications
 ======
   <ul>{% for post in site.publications reversed %}
     {% include archive-single-cv.html %}
   {% endfor %}</ul>

+---
 Talks
 ======
   <ul>{% for post in site.talks reversed %}